 No one plans to be in the Neonatal Unit and arriving here can be disorientating.
 Click here to view our information sheet that will help you find your way during your visit.

 We understand that having a baby born too sick or too soon can come as a shock to families and it can be difficult to process your emotions.
 Archie’s Counselling Service is available for Neonatal families and staff in the Unit.
 This service is delivered by highly trained, experienced and fully accredited counsellors.
 Within a neonatal context the patient is the baby.
 Our counsellors are here for the patient’s family – to listen and to help families (and staff) to work through the challenging situation, their reactions and emotions.
-You can request counselling support directly by emailing one of our two counsellors – heather.ironside@archie.org or tina.oboyle@archie.org.
+You can request counselling support directly by emailing our counsellors – heather.ironside@archie.org

 “Nobody can appreciate the highs and lows of the unit – the not knowing, the frustration, the emotional rollercoaster – until you have been through it.”